andrii-expert/AI-whatsapp-memory/REMINDER_NOTIFICATIONS_SETUP.md

 # Reminder Notifications Setup

 ## Overview
-The reminder notification system sends WhatsApp messages to users 5 minutes before their reminders are due.
+The reminder notification system sends WhatsApp messages to users when their reminders are due.
+The system checks for reminders happening in the current minute window and sends notifications accordingly.

 ## How It Works

 1. **API Endpoint**: `/api/cron/reminders`
 2. **Frequency**: Should be called every 1 minute by a cron job
 3. **Functionality**:
-   - Checks all active reminders
+   - Checks all active reminders every minute
    - Calculates when each reminder should occur
-   - Sends WhatsApp notification 5 minutes before the reminder time
+   - Sends WhatsApp notification when the reminder time is in the current minute window (or within the next 1 minute)
    - Prevents duplicate notifications using in-memory cache (10-minute TTL)
+   - Handles slight timing variations by checking if reminder is in the same minute or up to 5 seconds in the past

 ## Setup Instructions